 Saturday August 3rd, 1805

 Lewis and his overland party set out before sunrise and continued their march along the left side of the river.
 At about 11 am, Drouillard killed a doe, and they stopped for two hours to rest and eat breakfast.
 Later they "passed through a high plain for about 8 miles covered with prickley pears and bearded grass, tho' we found this even better walking than the wide bottoms of the river, which we passed in the evening ; these altho' apparently level, from some cause which I know not, were formed into meriads of deep holes as if rooted up by hogs ; these the grass covered so thick that it was impossible to walk without the risk of falling down at every step."
-They walked until dark, and camped a few miles downstream from today's town of Twin Bridges, covering about 23 miles for the day.
+They walked until dark, and camped near today's town of Twin Bridges, covering about 23 miles for the day.

-Clark and his men continued with their arduous task of pulling the canoes and gear upriver against the current, where they frequently had to "double man" the canoes to drag them one-at-a-time over the shallow riffles of stone and gravel.
+Downstream, Clark and his men continued their arduous task of pulling the canoes and gear upriver against the current, where they frequently had to "double man" the canoes to drag them one-at-a-time over the shallow riffles of stone and gravel.
 Clark killed a deer in the morning, and along the way found the tracks of an Indian who had apparently spotted their party and run away.

-Reubin Fields killed a large mountain lion or "panther" near a creek they named Panther Creek, now known as Pipestone Creek.
+Reubin Fields killed a large "panther" or mountain lion near a creek they named Panther Creek, now known as Pipestone Creek.
 They also saw deer, elk, antelope, bear, lots of beaver dams, and many common birds.
 Clark wrote, "the men wer compelled to be a great proportion of their time in the water today ; they have had a severe days labour and are much fortiegued."
 They covered about 13 miles and camped near a rock out-cropping locally known as Point-of-Rocks near the present day community of Waterloo.

 Sunday August 4th, 1805